javasop/gdi-angular-intro-slides/content/javascript-way.md

 ## jQuery Way, The old Way

-Let's Start with a simple TODO application and Do it in good old Javascript and jQuery ...
+Let's Start with a simple TODO application and Do it in good ol' Javascript and jQuery ...
 This is how we would write a simpel todo list app